soda-inria/sklearn-numba-dpex/README.md

 - **oneAPI level zero loader**: alternatively, or in addition, the oneAPI level zero backend can be used.
-This backend is more experimental, and is sometimes preferred over opencl.
+This backend is more experimental, and is sometimes preferred over OpenCL.
 Source and `deb` archives are available [here](https://github.com/oneapi-src/level-zero/releases).

 ###### Give permissions to submit GPU workloads